-Directors: A director seeking to serve on another board of directors should notify the Chair of the Nominating/Corporate Governance Committee in writing in advance of accepting such service and should defer final acceptance of such a position until advised by such Chair or the Company's legal counsel that such service does not present a legal, competitive, or other issue of significance for the Company.
-In that regard, the Nominating/Corporate Governance Committee shall consider the nature of the director's potential service on such other board to determine whether such additional service conflicts with the current and contemplated business of the Corporation and thus the director's ability to serve effectively on the Board.
+A director seeking to serve on another board of directors should notify the Chair of the Nominating/Corporate Governance Committee in writing in advance of accepting such service and should defer final acceptance of such a position until advised by such Chair, as advised by the Company's legal counsel, that such service does not present a legal, competitive, or other issue of significance for the Company.
+In that regard, the Nominating/Corporate Governance Committee shall consider the nature of the director's potential service on such other board to determine whether such additional service conflicts with the current and contemplated business of the Company and thus the director's ability to serve effectively on the Board.

 Service as a member of the Board is a significant commitment in terms of both time and responsibility.
 Accordingly, each Board member should be mindful of his or her other existing and planned future commitments when contemplating another directorship so that commitments do not materially interfere with his or her service as an effective and active member of the Board.
-Specifically, any Board member who is not a sitting CEO of a public company should not sit on more than four other public company boards.
-Any Board member who is a sitting CEO of a public company other than the Company should sit on, at most, one public company board in addition to the Company Board and his or her own company board.
+Specifically, no Board member should sit on more than four public company boards (including Illumina); provided, that a Board member who is also a CEO of a public company should sit on, at most, one public company board other than Illumina and his or her own company board.
 In addition, the Company's CEO, if serving as a member of the Board, should sit on, at most, two other boards of directors or advisory boards (including non-profit organizations) only one of which may be another public company board.

-Non-Director Employees:
+Non-Board Member Employees

-(a) Non-director employees of the Company are prohibited from serving on more than two outside boards of directors or advisory boards (including non-profit organizations); provided that service on one additional board (for a total of three) may be permitted in cases where the service has substantial and direct benefits to the Company.
-Furthermore, in all cases any service by an employee on any outside board of directors or advisory board (including non-profit organizations) must be approved, in advance, by the Company's Chief Executive Officer or their delegate.
-In addition, members of management are prohibited from serving on the board of directors of more than one public company (other than the Company).
+Employees of the Company who are not members of the Board are permitted to serve on no more than one outside board of directors or advisory board (including non-profit organizations); provided, that service on one additional board (for a total of two) may be permitted in cases where the service has substantial and direct benefits to the Company.
+Furthermore, any service by an employee on any outside board of directors or advisory board (including non-profit organizations) must be approved, in advance, by the Company's Chief Executive Officer or their delegate.

-(b) To facilitate the review by the Nominating/Corporate Governance Committee or the Company's Chief Executive Officer, as the case may be, employees of the Company seeking to serve on an outside board of directors or advisory board should first contact the Office of the General Counsel and provide, at a minimum, the following information: (i) name and business information of the entity; (ii) employee's connection to, or relationship with, the entity; (iii) expected annual time commitment; (iv) remuneration details; and (v) how this opportunity is expected to benefit the Company and/or the employee.
+Employees of the Company seeking to serve on an outside board of directors or advisory board should first contact the Office of the General Counsel and provide, at a minimum, the following information: (i) name and business information of the entity; (ii) employee's connection to, or relationship with, the entity; (iii) expected annual time commitment; (iv) remuneration details; and (v) how this opportunity is expected to benefit the Company and/or the employee.